-Guess what?
-You ARE strong enough!
-With lightweight kayaks for women now on the market, you can go paddling anytime, anywhere and without relying on someone else.
+With lightweight kayaks for women now on the market, I can go paddling anytime, anywhere and without relying on someone else.

-As a woman, you might have ruled out kayaking because you can’t handle a heavy hard shell kayak on and off roof racks.
-What a shame!
-Kayaking is a wonderful way to relax, enjoy nature, get some exercise and make friends.
-You don’t have to miss out!
+As a woman, I had ruled out kayaking because I couldn’t handle a heavy hard-shell kayak on and off roof racks.
+It’s sad to think that I nearly missed out on such a wonderful way to relax, enjoy nature, get some exercise and make friends.

-The truth is that there are many women out there enjoying paddling without having to rely on others for help with the kayak.
+The truth is that there are many women out there who now enjoy paddling without having to rely on others for help with the kayak.
 The key is getting the right kayak.

 “Hi Emily, I have been kayaking every day in this brilliant kayak.
 My arms are sore but I feel like I am glowing.
 I can’t believe how peaceful and restful it feels just sitting on the lake watching the fog lift off the water, the birds mucking about and the fish frolicking.
 The kayak is very comfortable and moves ever so easily and quickly when I want it to.
 I also like the paddles – light and easy to use since I am a beginner.
 I am taking the kayak to Narooma on the NSW South Coast this weekend for some inlet paddling and can’t wait.”